CodeAndCake/AppsFromScratch/sessions/02/README.md

 #### Data

-The *fuel* of an app, the raw ingredients that the interface presents to you (more or less *cooked*).
+The *fuel* of an app, the raw ingredients that the interface presents to you (**output**).

-Data is also the information that you provide an app with: the username you type in, the pictures you upload, the geo-location apps stream...
+Data is also the information that you provide an app with: the username you type in, the pictures you upload, the geo-location apps stream etc (**input**).

 #### Logic

-The **coded rules** that determine how the app interface reacts to your *inputs*, how it manipulates data and how it presents it to you (*output*).
+The **coded rules** that determine how the app interface reacts to your *inputs*, how it manipulates data and what *output* it presents to you.

 At its core, the logic building block of an app is a statement that sounds like `if this, then that`, eg: `if you click on this button, the app will show you this section`.

-Many `if this then that` blocks can build quite complex behaviours.
+Many `if this then that` blocks can build complex, seemingly *magic* behaviours.

 ### Your turn